vbookshelf/W2H-Web-2-Home/README.md

 Use the web browser on your phone to send instructions to your laptop (home server).

 - Send messages from a mobile chat interface and get dummy responses from the code running on your laptop.
 - Use the control panel to press a button that remotely turns an Arduino LED on and off.
-The Arduino will be connected to your laptop.
 - Send files from your phone to your laptop.
 - See the token access control system in action.